-Sugar maple trees move sugary water called sap through the trunk when the temperatures reach above 40 degrees F during the day and below 32 degrees F at night.
+Sugar Maple trees move sugary water through the trunk called sap when the temperatures reach above 40°F during the day and below 32°F at night.
 The freezing and thawing temperature fluctuations push sap through the tree so that it has the nutrients needed to grow.
 Maple producers then collect the sap through holes in the trees.
 The 2% sugar water “sap” is then heated to distill the solution down to a syrup or granulated sugar.
 It takes 40 gallons of sap (and a lot of time) to make just one gallon of maple syrup.

+The Adirondacks are maple heaven!
 Sugar maple trees are native to hardwood forests in the Northeast, and late-winter temperatures are ideal for sap collection.
-Maple collection has been an integral part of Adirondack history for thousands of years; the Haudenosaunee (Iroquois) people have been making and eating maple sugar long before European migrants.
+Maple collection has been an integral part of Adirondack history for thousands of years, the Haudenosaunee (Iroquois) people have been making and eating maple sugar prior to European migrants.

 Please follow COVID-19 precautions, wear a mask, wash your hands, physically distance, and make reservations ahead of time.